mpizurica/WSI_mut/README.md

 ![](images/annotations.png?raw=true)

 Detailed, expert-based WSI annotations for TCGA-PRAD are available in the [tcga](https://github.com/mpizurica/WSI_mut/tree/master/code/data_prep/tcga) folder.
-The folder also includes code for
+The folder also includes code (and detailed instructions in the readme) for
 - WSI tiling
 - filtering blurred tiles and tiles with pen marks
 - creating a dataframe that contains all tiles with corresponding _TP53_ mutation labels